christophenoel/argo-workflows/docs/helm_charts.md

           - argo.your-domain.com
 ```

-### :warning: Service Account Parameters
+### Service Account Parameters

->IMPORTANT: These parameters should only be modified by experienced users for advanced configurations.
+> :warning: These parameters should only be modified by experienced users for advanced configurations.

 Each workflow is associated with a service account that dictates the permissions and actions the workflow can perform within the cluster.